lightbend/cloudflow/release-notes/cloudflow-1.3.2.md

 **NOTE**: We are planning on removing the dual-installer architecture in Cloudflow 1.4/1.5, which will enable OSS installation and upgrade support for all platforms currently supported only by the Enterprise installer.

 Cloudflow 1.3.2 can be installed on a Kubernetes cluster in the usual way using either the OSS or Enterprise installers.
-For this release we recommend a clean install instead of an in-place upgrade to make sure everything gets upgraded without issues.
+For this release we recommend a clean install instead of an in-place upgrade to make sure everything gets installed without issues.

 **The Cloudflow 1.3.2 `kubectl` plugin can be downloaded using one of the following links:**